Armenia in the Eurovision Song Contest 2010: Background

-The Armenian national broadcaster, Public Television of Armenia (AMPTV), broadcasts the event within Armenia and organises the selection process for the nation's entry.
-AMPTV confirmed their intentions to participate at the 2010 Eurovision Song Contest on 13 December 2009.
-Armenia has used various methods to select the Armenian entry in the past, such as a live televised national final to choose the performer, song or both to compete at Eurovision.
+As part of its duties as participating broadcaster, AMPTV organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2010 contest on 13 December 2009.
+AMPTV has used various methods to select its entry in the past, such as a live televised national final to choose the performer, song or both to compete at Eurovision.
 However internal selections have also been held on occasion.
-In 2009, the broadcaster organized a national final to select both the artist and the song, a selection procedure that continued for the 2010 Armenian entry.
+In 2009, it organized a national final to select both the artist and the song, a selection procedure that continued for the 2010 entry.

 Before Eurovision

 Evrotesil 2010

 Evrotesil 2010 was the national final that selected the Armenian entry for the Eurovision Song Contest 2010.
 The competition took place on 14 February 2010 at the Yerevan Opera Theatre in Yerevan, hosted by Gohar Gasparyan and Khoren Levonyan.
 Nine entries competed and the winner was determined by the combination of votes from a professional jury and a public vote.
 The show was broadcast on Channel 1.